 technology) on NearStore with Veritas KVS policy management tailored to NetApp filers, users will have a bundled solution for regulatory compliance and data lifecycle management, the internal document states.

-Also on the road map is high availability and disaster recovery
+Also on the road map is high availability and

 integration.
 When using Veritas VCS with NearStore at a secondary site, users will get application availability and performance at an "affordable price," the companies claim.

 And lastly, Veritas CommandCentral Storage and StorageCentral with NetApp storage will provide centralized management -- one interface or one pane of glass -- across an entire storage environment, the document states.

 Neither company was available for comment at press time.